-COMPLETEDNOT IN COMPLIANCE

 UTILITY PLAN.
-The Developer shall design a Utility Plan for service connections and / or private hydrant and sewer connections.
+The Developer shall design a Utility Plan for COMPLETED COMPLIED BY service connections and / or private hydrant and sewer NOT IN COMPLIANCE connections.
 Any existing water, sewer, or storm drain infrastructures that are affected by the proposed development shall be removed / replaced or relocated and shall be constructed per City standards at the Developer's expense.
-(E)

-A. A remote read automatic meter reader shall be added on all meter connections as approved by the City Engineer.

-- B. The Developer shall design a Utility Plan for service connections and / or private water and sewer connections.
-Domestic and fire connections shall be made from the existing 8" PVC water line in Danbury Avenue per City Standards. - C. The Developer is not required to install sewer lines unless the proposed septic system cannot meet the La Honton Regional Water Quality Board's requirements or the City of Hesperia's EDU requirements.

-FIRE FLOW TEST.
-Your submittal did not include a flow test report to establish whether the public water supply is capable of meeting your project fire flow demand.
-You will be required to produce a current flow test report from your water purveyor demonstrating that the fire flow demand is satisfied.
-This requirement shall be completed prior to combination inspection by Building and Safety.
+(E) A. A remote read automatic meter reader shall be added on all meter connections as approved by the City Engineer.
+B. The Developer shall design a Utility Plan for service connections and / or private water and sewer connections.
+Domestic and fire connections shall be made from the existing 8" PVC water line in Danbury Avenue per City Standards.
+C. The Developer is not required to install sewer lines unless the proposed septic system cannot meet the La Honton Regional Water Quality Board's requirements or the City of Hesperia's EDU requirements.
+COMPLETED COMPLIED BY FIRE FLOW TEST.
+Your submittal did not include a flow test NOT IN COMPLIANCE report to establish whether the public water supply is capable of meeting your project fire flow demand.
+You will be required to produce a current flow test report from your water purveyor demonstrating that the fire flow demand is satisfied.This requirement shall be completed prior to combination inspection by Building and Safety.
 [F 5b]

-WATER SYSTEM.
+- COMPLETED NOT IN COMPLIANCECOMPLIED BYWATER SYSTEM.
 Prior to any land disturbance, the water systems shall be designed to meet the required fire flow for this development and shall be approved by the Fire Department.
 The required fire flow shall be determined by using California Fire Code.
 The Fire Flow for this project shall be: 2,000 GPM for a two hour duration at 20 psi residual operating pressure.
 Fire Flow is based on a 4,999 sq.ft. structure.
-[F 5]

-CULTURAL RESOURCES REPORT.
+[F 5] - COMPLETED COMPLIED BY CULTURAL RESOURCES REPORT.
 As required by the South Central Coastal Information Center Records Search letter, an archaeological survey shall be conducted by a qualified archaeologist and the report shall be submitted to the Planning Department prior to approval of a grading permit.
 (P)

-CULTURAL RESOURCES.
+COMPLETED COMPLIED BY NOT IN COMPLIANCE CULTURAL RESOURCES.
 If cultural resources are found during grading then grading activities shall cease and the applicant shall contract with a City approved archaeologist or paleontologist to monitor grading prior to resuming grading.
 All cultural resources discovered shall be handled in accordance with state and federal law.
 A report of all resources discovered as well as the actions taken shall be provided to the City prior to issuance of a Certificate of Occupancy.
 (P)

-PRE-CONSTRUCTION SURVEY.
-A pre-construction survey for the burrowing owl shall be conducted by a City approved and licensed biologist, no more than 30 days prior to ground disturbance.
+COMPLETEDCOMPLIED BYPRE-CONSTRUCTIONSURVEY.A pre-constructionsurveyNOT IN COMPLIANCEfor the burrowing owl shall be conducted by a City approved and licensed biologist, no more than 30 days prior to ground disturbance.
 (P)

-PROTECTED PLANTS.
-Three copies of a protected plant plan shall be submitted to the Building Division showing the present location and proposed treatment of all smoke tree, species in the Agavacea family, mesquite, large creosote bushes, Joshua Trees, and other plants protected by the State Desert Native Plant Act.
+COMPLETED COMPLIED BY PROTECTED PLANTS.
+Three copies of a protected plant plan shall be submitted to the Building Division showing the present NOT IN COMPLIANCE location and proposed treatment of all smoke tree, species in the Agavacea family, mesquite, large creosote bushes, Joshua Trees, and other plants protected by the State Desert Native Plant Act.
 The grading plan shall be consistent with the approved protected plant plan.
 No clearing or grading shall commence until the protected plant plan is approved and the site is inspected and approved for clearing.
 (P)